aanumi/Election-Analysis/README.md

-# WRITTEN ANALYSIS OF THE ELECTION ANALYSIS AUDIT
+# WRITTEN ANALYSIS OF THE ELECTION AUDIT ANALYSIS

 ## OVERVIEW OF ELECTION AUDIT
 The overall purpose of this election audit analysis is to help the Colorado Board of Elections determine key metrics for the completed elections.
-The purpose of this challenge is to provide the election commission with additional data to complete the audit.
-The additional data needed includes: the voter turnout for each county, percentage of votes from each county out of the total count, the county with the highest turnout.
+The objective of this challenge is to provide the election commission with additional data to complete the audit.
+The additional data requested includes: the voter turnout for each county, percentage of votes from each county out of the total count, the county with the highest turnout.
 In this project, we run scripts to determine the following:

 1. The total votes in the election
 2. Each candidate’s total votes and percentage of votes